ss23/access-control/index.md

 ## An access control system reference

 This is a quick reference you can use to identify what access control system someone is using simply by looking at a reader.
 Keep in mind this reference is user contributed, so information may be missing in the majority of cases.
-If you could contribute on Github, it would be apperciated.
+If you could contribute on GitHub, it would be appreciated.

 ### Readers